ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

   These drives serve as the primary backup location.
 New backups are saved here.

-* `hal:/opt/backups` (2 TiB usable; 2x 1-TiB WD RE drives in RAID 0)
+* `hal:/opt/backups` (6 TiB usable; 2x 3-TiB WD RE drives in an LVM volume group)

-  These drives are a secondary backup location, and are cloned daily from the same location on `pandemic`.
+  This volume group provides `/dev/vg-backups/backups-mirror` which is cloned daily from `/opt/backups` on pandemic, as well as `/dev/vg-backups/backups-scratch`, which is scratch space for holding compressed and encrypted backups while we upload them to off-site storage.

 ## Off-Site Backups